 Why is this?
-Simply put, it’s because of Arabic, in which these different letters do have different pronunciations.
-When Persian borrows these words, these various letters are all approximated to the same sound.
+It’s because, in Arabic, these different letters do have different pronunciations.
+But when Persian borrows some words, these letters are all approximated to the same sound.

-The legacy remains in the spelling of these words when written.
-But when you’re learning and you accidentally use a س / s where you should have used a ص / s, people will still understand what you’ve written (And you can ask them to correct you).
+The legacy remains in the spelling of the words.
+But if you accidentally use a س / s where you should have used a ص / s, people will still understand what you’ve written.
+(And you can ask them to correct you.)

 Understanding Vowels In Written Persian